-Treasurer's report ; it was seconded by Mrs. Cyrus | ted in the seizure of their goods.
-Mrs. Simon McLeod read the report on "Mis- to encourage them.
-The number of conversions he read his sermon; in the second he did not read sionary Intelligence."
-It was an excellent present to Christ in heathon lands last year is estimated at it well; and in the third place it was not worth silver and nineteen bronze medals-fifty-one medals-fiftytation of valuable and cheering facts, couched in the happy results attending missionary work in the happy results atte rich and beautiful language.
-It was a splendid Japan : report.
-On motion it was ordered that the report convince others of the progress of Christianity on Phillips Brooks in existence that can be put upon speech.
+The friends of Christian missions have much Mrs. Simon McLeod read the report on "Mis- to encourage them.
+The number of conversions sionary Intelligence."
+It was an excellent present to Christ in heathon lands last year is estimated at it well; and in the third place it was not worth silver and nineteen bronze medals-fifty-one medals tation of valuable and cheering facts, couched in the happy results attending missionary work in the happy results attending missionary work in rich and beautiful language.
+It was a spleudid Japan : "A few years since when we wanted to report.
+On motion it was ordered that the report convince others of the progress of Christianity on Phillips Brooks in existence that can be put upon minister of the Methodist Church, and father of the but now we turn to Japan, where the progress and tive and began to print portraits of the preacher; speech.
 She spoke of her interest in Foreign Mis- years ago Christian missionaries were not permit- and the whole collection, and destroyed them all. selves, daughters of God, we must take an interest | nounced by imperial edict.
 Now the country is in each other.
-A redeemed soul is a redeemed open to Christian workers, and there are in that said: "The truth is, the devil has got the upper and St. John.
-For the past twenty years he was soul; and who can estimate the value of a redeemed can not tell how much grander results we should land not less than fifty thoausnd Christians.
-We hand of the Baptists around Pocorone church." soul?
-She expressed herself glad to be at the have been able to record if every Christian heart some time since that Satan had "not neglected his could.'
+A redeemed soul is a redeemed open to Christian workers, and there are in that land not less than fifty thoausand Christians.
+We hand of the Baptists around Pocorone church." soul; and who can estimate the value of a redeemed can not tell how much grander results we should One of the Long Island colored churches reported some time since that Satan had "not respected his soul?
+She expressed herself glad to be at the have been able to record if every Christian heart some time since that Satan had "not neglected his meeting of her New Brunswick sisters, was greatly had been full of zeal and earnestness.
+Our Master duty among them," and there are some other encouraged, and should return home determined to said of one in his time, 'She hath done what she churches in this vicinity that might say the same. could.'
 Can this be said of you?"

 DENOMINATIONAL.
 NEW BRUNSWICK.

-FREDERICTON.-Rev. T. H. Siddall, of Barrington, N. S., occupied the pulpit of the Fredericton by the late Miss Crawford at Jellasore, and that Church last Sabbath, and preached to acceptance at both services.
+FREDERICTON. - Rev. T. H. Siddall, of Barrington, N. S., occupied the pulpit of the Fredericton at both services.